NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Zecui.md

     desc: "`pf2:1`  The zecui fuses much of their chitin into a black metallic shell.
 They gain resistance 5 to all damage (except mental and spirit) until they next take a move action."

   - name: "Spit Mucus"
-    desc: "  A creature hit by the zecui's spit attack is [[Conditions/Immobilized|Immobilized]] by the larva-infested mucus and stuck to the nearest surface until it [[/act escape dc=25]]{Escapes (DC 25)}.
+    desc: "  A creature hit by the zecui's spit attack is [[Conditions/Immobilized|Immobilized]] by the larva-infested mucus and stuck to the nearest surface until it [[Actions/escape dc=25|escape dc=25]]{Escapes (DC 25)}.
 While that creature is immobilized, it is exposed to zecui larvae at the end of each of its turns."

   - name: "Zecui Larvae"
     desc: " (disease) **Saving Throw** DC 25 Fortitude check\n* * *\n\n**Stage 1** visible lumps as the larvae move but no ill effect (1 day)\n\n**Stage 2** [[Conditions/Drained|Drained 1]] (1 day)\n\n**Stage 3** [[Conditions/Drained|Drained 2]] (1 day)\n\n**Stage 4** [[Conditions/Drained|Drained 3]] and controlled by the zecui larva (1 day)\n\n**Stage 5** the creature dies and the adult zecui can emerge from the corpse as an Interact action"